maniak-academy/f5-ansible-upgrade/readme.md

 The following playbook will upgrade your F5 device automatically

+* Generate a Pre Check on the existing Virtual Server Status
 * Checks the failover state of a BIG-IP system {starts with standby}
 * Prepares the BIG-IP system for an upgrade
 * Performs load sys config verify